jamessouth/polybar-nightlight/README.md

 ## Keyboard control of `ipc` module
 I tried to find an easy, no-dep way to simulate a mouse click on the hit area of a Polybar module but I wasn't able to.
 There are packages such as `xdotool` and `xautomation` that can be used.
 To get the hit area of a module run Polybar with `trace` logging and mouse over it.
+See also `xev`.
 You should then be able to determine a bounding box for use with such tools.
 Also see Mouse Keys on the [ArchWiki Accessibility page](https://wiki.archlinux.org/title/Accessibility#Mouse_keys).
 Mouse Keys is an easy way to control the mouse with the keyboard.